 I am always looking to form new collaborations to communicate science in novel ways.
 For example, check out this post on Buzz Hoot Roar communicating the ecosystem services provided by snakes (artwork by Brooke Hatfield) or these comics communicating cottonmouth myths and what to do when you find a turtle on the road (artwork by Rosemary Mosco of Bird and Moon Comics).

-I am interested in producing educational materials to help others appreciate their local natural history and resolve backyard conflicts with wildlife.
+I have produced numerous educational materials to help others appreciate their local natural history and resolve backyard conflicts with wildlife.
 For example, over 50,000 copies of my brochure on minimizing conflict with venomous snakes have been distributed throughout the southeastern United States and you can find these amphibian and reptile checklists of Alabama National Forests in at their visitor centers.